Tojiddinov/Moodflix/README.md

-# MoodFlix 2.0: Advanced Emotion-Driven Movie Recommendation System
+# MoodFlix 3.0: Enhanced Real-Time AI Movie Recommendation System

 MoodFlix is an AI-powered movie recommendation system that suggests films based on your current mood.
-Using voice recognition technology, MoodFlix listens to how you're feeling and provides tailored movie recommendations to match or enhance your emotional state.
+Using advanced voice recognition technology, MoodFlix listens to how you're feeling and provides tailored movie recommendations to match or enhance your emotional state.
+Now featuring real-time chat with MovieBuddyAI for instant, conversational movie recommendations.

-## 🚀 New in Version 2.0
+## 🚀 New in Version 3.0

+- **Real-Time Chat with MovieBuddyAI**: Instantly chat with our AI assistant for immediate movie recommendations
+- **Enhanced Voice Processing**: Optimized audio handling with browser-compatible WebM/Opus format
+- **No FFmpeg Dependency**: Streamlined audio processing without external dependencies
+- **Robust Voice Recognition**: Multi-stage recognition with improved fallback mechanisms
+- **Better Error Handling**: Enhanced feedback and recovery from recognition errors
+- **Optimized Audio Processing**: Mono channel, 16kHz optimization for speech recognition
+- **Improved Temporary File Management**: Better cleanup of audio processing artifacts

+## 🚀 Features from Version 2.0

 - **Modernized Architecture**: Completely refactored with a modular, maintainable codebase
 - **Enhanced API**: RESTful API endpoints for all functionality